Probability Tree Diagrams

 Thus, the probability of drawing two balls of the same colour is $\Large \frac{8}{15}$.

-To find the probability of getting at least one blue ball, we can add up the cases:
+To work out this probability, we can add up the cases:

 $$ P(\text{🔴🔵}) + P(\text{🔵🔴}) + P(\text{🔵🔵}) = \frac{7}{30} + \frac{7}{30} + \frac{7}{15} $$